 Spot the wildlife

 Winter is a great chance to spot some of Australia’s native wildlife as they roam the land, even in these cooler conditions.
-Visitors can spot kangaroos jumping through the snow in Kosciuszko National Park in New South Wales and wombats frolicking around Cradle Mountain in Tasmania.
+Visitors can spot kangaroos jumping through the snow in Kosciuszko National Park in NSW and wombats frolicking around Cradle Mountain in Tasmania.

 Get among the snow in Victoria